Best for: experienced divers

 A much more accessible dive site (10m max.) at the top of Ribbon Reef #10.
-Cod Hole is home to a dozen or so large Potato Cod (one of the Great Eight), who having been fed by divers for the past 20 years, hang around expecting to be fed again.
+Cod Hole is home to a dozen or so large Potato Cod (one of the Great Eight on the Great Barrier Reef), who having been fed by divers for the past 20 years, hang around expecting to be fed again.
 The cod, weighing in between 30 and 100kg are very relaxed and hang near motionless inspecting the visiting divers.
 With its sandy bottom, the dive site gives the impression you are in a large aquarium and as there is little current it is also a good site for free divers and advanced snorkellers.

 The definition of a great dive site is one that you could dive over and over again – and Steve’s Bommie is just such a site.
 It’s a submerged pinnacle, 60m across at the base, and 10m at the top, and you start at the bottom in 30m of water and spiral your way up in about three circuits.
 The list of marine life you see on the way is almost endless:

 - Schools of snapper

 - Leafy scorpionfish

 Giant Clams Garden in Watsons Bay, Lizard Island